-A U.S. Senate campaign veteran and nonprofit professional, Hanna Hope is the Chief of Staff for Georgetown University’s Institute of Politics and Public Service.
+A high energy team player and motivational manager, Hanna Hope is the Director of External Relations and Operations for Georgetown University’s Institute of Politics and Public Service.

 Hanna hails from Atlanta, GA, where she graduated magna cum laude from Georgia State University and received her Bachelor’s in Business Administration.
 She is now getting her Executive Master’s in Global Strategic Communications at Georgetown’s School of Continuing Studies.
 In her spare time, Hanna can be found cooking for friends and family, reading up a storm, and hiking.

 — Get to Know Hanna Hope! —

 What do you like to do when you’re away from the Hilltop?
 Do you have any hobbies?

 When I’m not working or doing school work (I’m currently enrolled in grad school right here at Georgetown in the Executive Master’s in Global Strategic Communications program!), I enjoy cooking and entertaining and pretending to be Martha Stewart.

 Name one thing most people don’t know about you.